-Revenues earned by Avid during the three months ended July 31, 2006 and 2005 amounted to \$398,000 and \$189,000, respectively.
+Revenues earned by Avid during the six months ended October 31, 2006 and 2005 amounted to \$1,034,000 and \$722,000, respectively.
 We expect that Avid will continue to generate revenues which should partially offset our consolidated cash flows used in operations, although we expect those near term revenues will be insufficient to cover total anticipated cash flows used in operations.
-In addition, revenues from the sale and/or licensing of our products under development are always uncertain.
-Therefore, our ability to continue our clinical trials and development efforts is highly dependent on the amount of cash and cash equivalents on hand combined with our ability to raise additional capital to support our future operations beyond fiscal year 2007.
+In addition, revenues that may be generated from the sale and/or licensing of our products under development are always uncertain.
+Therefore, our ability to continue our clinical trials and development efforts is highly dependent on the amount of cash and cash equivalents on hand combined with our ability to raise additional capital to support our future operations beyond July 2007.

-We plan to raise additional capital primarily through the registered offer and sale of shares of our common stock from our shelf registration statements on Form S-3, which, as of July 31, 2006, we had an aggregate of approximately 5,893,000 shares available for possible future registered transactions; provided, however, in connection with our financing on June 16, 2006, we agreed not to (i) file another shelf registration statement pursuant to Rule 415 of the Securities Act of 1933, as amended, for a period of one hundred eighty days following June 16, 2006, nor (ii) without the prior written consent of the purchaser in such financing, prior to January 2, 2007, enter into any subsequent or further offer to sell securities at a price or possible price below \$2.50 per share.
+We plan to raise additional capital primarily through the registered offer and sale of shares of our common stock.
+At October 31, 2006, we had approximately 5,893,000 shares available for possible future registered transactions.
+Our ability to sell these shares or any additional shares of our common stock is subject to certain limitations which we agreed to in connection with our financing completed on June 16, 2006.
+Pursuant to June 16, 2006 financing, we agreed not to (i) file another shelf registration statement pursuant to Rule 415 of the Securities Act of 1933, as amended, for a period of one hundred eighty days following June 16, 2006, nor (ii) without the prior written consent of the purchaser in such financing, prior to January 2, 2007, enter into any subsequent or further offer to sell securities at a price or possible price below \$2.50 per share.
 Notwithstanding the availability of our Form S-3, given uncertain market conditions and the volatility of our stock price and trading volume, we may not be able to sell our securities at prices or on terms that are favorable to us, if at all.